souvik18/frontend/README.md

 ## Features
 - Upload CSV or XML files (max 5MB)

-- side validation using Zod
+- Side validation using Zod

 - Displays successful and failed records in styled tables